kennedy0/GameDevArchive/README.md

 # GameDevArchive
-An archive of old game development projects.
+An archive of old Ludum Dare games.